Skip to main content

 Final incentive payment

-The Welsh Government will contact students during their induction period.
+The Welsh Government is responsible for making this payment.
+They will contact you during your induction period.
 This is to ensure they have all relevant details to process this grant payment.
+Any queries should be directed to ITEIncentives@gov.wales.

 You must claim the final incentive within one year of completing your induction period or payment cannot be made.
-It is your responsibility to ensure you have made this claim.
+It is your responsibility to ensure that you have made this claim.

 Deferment (suspension), withdrawal and resumptions